 Additional Read: Why do You Need Marine Insurance?

 A Turbine machinery export company, also, exported turbine parts to different companies via waterways.
 Because it had given the task of transportation of one of its consignments to the ‘Marina Del Rey’ Shipping Company’.
 The assignment was to reach its destination within 4 days.
-However, the owners of ‘Marina Del Rey’ had purchased a marine hull insurance policy to secure their vessel against possible perils.
+However, the owners of ‘Marina Del Rey’ had purchased a marine hull insurance policy to secure their vessel against possible perils of the sea.

 During its journey, the ship was caught in a huge storm resulting in damage to one of its cylinders.
 The ship somehow survived the storm and reached its destination.
 Once the consignment was delivered, the owners of ‘Marina Del Rey’ immediately contacted their insurance company.